 Most of the printables in this post are available in my store, but you can find a free printable to download at the end of the post.

 I added several links at the bottom of this post.
 Use the links and ideas to help you shop for props to add to your center.
-There will be no additional cost to you when you make a purchase from a link, but a small portion of your purchase will be used towards maintaining this website…and for that, I thank you.
+There will be no additional cost to you when you make a purchase from a link, but I will receive a small commission from the purchase.

 How to Find Inexpensive Animals for Your Dramatic Play Area